You wrote, but never heard back.

 You followed up, but Lord knows if they care.

 Rejection!
 No traction!
 DESPAIR!

-Rejection feels foul.
-No two ways about it.
-And while it’s practically unavoidable — and usually NOT personal — there’s a LOT you can do to bolster your chances of getting heard, getting helped and getting the HELL YES you want.
+Rejection can sting.
+And while it’s usually NOT personal, there’s a LOT you can do to bolster your chances of getting heard, getting helped and getting the HELL YES you crave.

-Here are 5 reasons you’re getting the frosty-cold shoulder . . . and 5 tips to shift your approach, and your ‘tude.
+Here are 5 reasons you might be getting the frosty-cold shoulder … and 5 tips to shift your approach (and your attitude).